-Nor is the Soul in its full working order and undergoing movements, feelings, &c., in dead sleep, and hence the respiratory organ is not the Atma.
+5. Nor is the Soul in its full working order and undergoing movements, feelings, &c., in dead sleep and hence the respiratory organ is not the Atma.
 In Jakratha, respiratory function is working but in conjunction with other organs, external and internal senses, and certain sequences follow, feelings and actions.
-If the first is the sole cause or atma, then we must eliminate other antecedents and see if the sequences still continue.
+If the first is the sole cause or Atma, then we must eliminate other antecedents and see if the sequences still continue.
 In Sushupthi, the other antecedents are absent and the respiratory function is the sole function present and it is not accompanied by the sequences.
 This is the inductive method of elimination of antecedents as causes which are not followed by the same effects.
 This same method is also used in the last argument.

-- 6. The law of human consciousness as stated here is the same as that postulated by Dr. Bain, "change is essential to consciousness".
-Unless we change our thought to another, our consciousness of the thought ceases.
+6. The law of human consciousness as here stated is the same as that postulated by Dr. Bain, "change is essential to consciousness."
+Unless we change our thought to enother, our consciousness of the thought ceases.
 To be conscious of the next we must forget the present.
-So the Tamil axiom is stated as "கினேப்புண்டேல் மறப்புண்ட்டாம்" (When we are conscions we are also subject to forgetfulness).
-When we continue to think of a particular object or idea for a time and do not change it, we in fact do not continue conscious of it.
-Our mind becomes incapable of thinking, owing to its inherent weakness, Man's intelligence therefore is weak or changing; and it is this which distinguishes it from God who is all Intelligence, who is cognizant of all at the same time.
-One other distinctions is Human Intelligence requires to be taught, improved and developed; it is imperfect and needs the support of a Perfect Intelligence. - 7.
-This argument sums up all the previous arguments, and points out one distinction between the bodily senses, Sukshuma and Karma Sariras which are all products of Maya, and the Soul.
+So the Tamil axiom is stated as " flow in forget the present.
+So the Tamil axiom is stated as "flow in fact do not continue conscious of it.
+Our mind becomes incapable of thinking, owing to its inherent weakness.
+Man's intelligence therefore is weak or changing; and it is this which distinguishes it from God who is all Intelligence, who is cognizant of all at the same time.
+One other distinction is Human Intelligence requires to be taught, improved and developed; it is imperfect and needs the support of a Perfect Intelligence.

+7. This argument sums up all the previous arguments, and points out one distinction between the bodily senses, Sukshuma and Karana Sariras which are all products of Maya, and the Soul.
 The distinction is that whereas these products of matter are ever changeable and changing and hence called Asat or false, the soul is unchangeable and hence called Sat.
-This Sat however becomes Asat when in union with Asat or Maya and Sat when in union with the True Sat or God and hence it is called Sadasat.
-The definition of Asat is given in the first Varthika of the sixth Sutra.
-It does not mean non-existent, but one perceivable in one aspect or objective attitude of the soul and not perceivable in the subjective attitude of the soul.
+This sat however becomes Asat when in union with Asat or Maya and Sat when in union with the True Sat or God and hence it is called Satasat.
+The definition of Asat is given in the first Varthika of the sixth Sutra it does not mean non-existent, but one perceivable in one aspect or objective attitude of the soul and not perceivable in the subjective attitude of the soul.